Quantum Phase diagrams and transitions for Chern topological insulators: Introduction

-Many methods were proposed to realize tight-binding lattices with higher Chern numbers.
-Among the various methods devised were adding bands (orbitals) for the unit cell, stacking multi-layers of the system, and adding long-range interactions \cite{Chen2011,Sarma2012,Alase2021,Mondal2022,Sticlet2012,Sticlet2013,Bena2011,Fruchart2013,Lee2015,Eslam2022,Woo2024,Wang2015}.
+One area of continued further study is the realization of higher Chern numbers and their appearance in phase diagrams.
+Studies in the physics literature have indicated that adding long-range interactions can result in a higher Chern number.
+In particular, \cite{Sticlet2013} contains a systematic numerical and analytical study of extending Haldane's model in graphene, which showed that the Chern number generally increases with adding more distant neighbors.
+Additionally, other methods have been proposed to realize tight-binding lattices with higher Chern numbers, such as adding bands (orbitals) for the unit cell, and stacking multilayers of the system.
 An important note is that adding orbitals and stacking are related.
-This happens because typically after stacking the magnetic Brillouin zone increases as a result of the unit cell getting smaller due to enhanced translation symmetry of the lattice.
-In the new unit cell, atoms from different layers can be thought of as different orbitals \cite{Sarma2012}.
+After stacking, there are typically more atoms in the new unit cell.
+The atoms from different layers can be thought of as different orbitals \cite{Sarma2012}.
+Studies of the appearance of higher Chern numbers along these lines can be found in \cite{Chen2011,Sarma2012,Alase2021,Mondal2022,Sticlet2012,Sticlet2013,Bena2011,Fruchart2013,Lee2015,Eslam2022,Woo2024,Wang2015}.

+Mathematically, there are three standard ways to construct bundles with higher Chern numbers that are at ones' disposal: forming direct sums, taking tensor products, and pulling back along higher degree maps, see \S\ref{par:background} for details.
+Using this background and mathematical tools, we present a general method for studying the appearance of higher Chern number phases and show that any quantum phase diagram in which the phases correspond to non--degenerate ground states with given Chern number can be realized.
+This is achieved using concrete standard families of Hamiltonians and will allow to design such systems.
+We expect this to have applications in condensed matter physics and quantum computation.

-We present a general method for studying the structure of 2D discrete tight-binding lattices that realize topological insulators.
+To make contact with existing geometries and systems, we then focus on the particular structure of 2D discrete tight-binding lattices that realize topological insulators.
 These models have a quantized Hall conductivity given by the first Chern number \cite{Thouless1982}.
 It is natural for physics models to have interactions that are local in space and whose magnitude depends on the physical Euclidean distances between lattice points.
-This is the physical basis for the study of commensurate sublattices, see \S\ref{par:highernbh}.
+This is the physical basis for the general study of commensurate sublattices, see \S\ref{par:highernbh}.
+In \S\ref{par:commensurate}, we specialize to several lattices that model concrete condensed matter systems and find that these instantiations match both the general mathematical models and analysis, as well as the higher order neighborhood constructions.

-Our method answers the following basic questions: \begin{itemize} \item [Q1:] What Chern classes, transitions and phase diagrams can be achieved? \item[Q2:] Can these be effectively understood and computed? \item [Q3:] Can one effectively design phase diagrams and realize them? \item [Q4:] How can these be implemented on a lattice using lattice geometry? \end{itemize}